 Walk through the archway at the far end of Piazza dei Signori to these ornate Gothic funerary monuments, the elaborate tombs of the...

 Verona's beautiful open-air salon is ringed by a series of elegant Renaissance palazzi .
 Chief among these are the Palazzo degli...

 A cosy centuries-old tavern with mandolins, balalaikas and other stringed instruments hanging on the wall, this is the perfect spot for...

 The last of the historic osterie that once lined this riverside alley, Sottoriva still draws local crowds to rough-hewn tables under...

 Basilica di Sant’Anastasia information

-Dating from the 13th to 15th centuries, the Gothic Chiesa di Sant’Anastasia is Verona’s largest church and a showcase for local art.
-The multitude of frescoes is overwhelming, but don’t overlook Pisanello’s storybook-quality fresco St George Setting out to Free the Princess from the Dragon in the Pisanelli Chapel , or the 1495 holy water font featuring a hunchback carved by Paolo Veronese’s father, Gabriele Caliari.
+Dating from the 13th to 15th centuries and featuring an elegantly decorated vaulted ceiling, the Gothic Chiesa di Sant’Anastasia is Verona’s largest church and a showcase for local art.
+The multitude of frescoes is overwhelming, but don’t overlook Pisanello’s story-book-quality fresco St George and the Princess above the entrance to the Pellegrini Chapel , or the 1495 holy water font featuring a hunchback carved by Paolo Veronese’s father, Gabriele Caliari.